Minnesota Duluth Bulldogs women's ice hockey: Attendance

 When the program still played at the DECC, despite the team's success, UMD women's hockey rarely drew a large crowd to its home ice.
 According to the website US College Hockey Online, the women's hockey team averaged 610 people out of an official 5233 seats, an 11.6% capacity.
-Even while winning five national titles, more than any other program, the Bulldogs averaged sixth in attendance in women's Division I hockey.
+Even while winning five national titles, more than any other program at that time, the Bulldogs averaged sixth in attendance in women's Division I hockey.
 The men's team, however, averaged an attendance of 4253 per game having won one national title, an 86.2% capacity rating.
 They moved in with the men's team in 2010 to the new AMSOIL Arena.